Georgia Lawmakers Punish Delta Air Lines Over NRA Feud

 Ignoring warnings that taking on Delta could harm the state's pro-business image, the GOP-controlled House, which had earlier approved a larger tax bill containing the exemption, voted 135-24 on Thursday for a new version stripped of the provision.
 Meanwhile, some experts have raised First Amendment concerns over the legislature's punitive move.

-House Speaker David Ralston, a Republican, made it clear that there was a direct link between the vote and the NRA controversy: "I hope they are better at flying airplanes than timing P.R. announcements," he said.
+House Speaker David Ralston, a Republican, made it clear that there was a direct link between the vote and the NRA controversy: "I hope they are better at flying airplanes than timing PR announcements," he said.

 The Senate passed the tax cut bill 44-10.